jordijoangimenez/rt-mbs-examples/README.md

 ## Building

+The MBS Docker images are hosted on the 5G-MAG's GitHub Container Registry.
+You can also build them locally using the steps on the `Build it` section.

 > Note: This method uses the `docker-bake.hcl` file and requires `docker-buildx-plugin`

 From the top level directory of the repository run: